lab1092/blender-manual_ja/manual/interface/window_system/headers.rst

 .. tip:: Theme colors

    Blender allows for most of its interface color settings to be changed to suit the needs of the user.
 If you find that the colors you see on screen do not match those mentioned in the Manual then it could be that your default theme has been altered.
-Creating a new theme or selecting/altering a pre-existing one can be done by selecting the :doc:`User Preferences </preferences>` window and clicking on the :guilabel:`Themes` tab of the window.
+Creating a new theme or selecting/altering a pre-existing one can be done by selecting the :doc:`User Preferences </preferences>` window and clicking on the *Themes* tab of the window.

 Window type button
 ==================

-:kbd:`lmb` clicking on the first icon at the left end of a header allows selection of one of the 16 different window types.
+:kbd:`LMB` clicking on the first icon at the left end of a header allows selection of one of the 16 different window types.
 Every window frame in Blender may contain any type of window.
 So if you want 3D views everywhere, just go ahead and change them all.

 Menus and buttons